dakshgodara2001/Google-Calendar-API-using-OAuth2/README.md

 This project demonstrates how to integrate Google Calendar with a Django application using Google OAuth 2.0.
 It allows users to view events from their Google Calendar within the Django application.

+## Repl.it

+A live version of this project is hosted on Repl.it.
+You can view and interact with it [here](https://replit.com/@DakshGodara1/Google-Calendar-API-using-OAuth2).

+Please note, to use Google Calendar integration on the Repl.it version, you will need to set up your own Google OAuth 2.0 client and update the `secret.json` file accordingly.

 ## Setup